 You are here

 On-screen, Cora has hosted, guest judged and appeared as herself in a number of hit food shows across television.
-Some of these shows include Food Network’s Melting Pot; NBC’s Celebrity Cooking Showdown; Bravo’s Around the World in 80 Plates as well as multiple Disney webisodes.
-Beyond television, Cora is also a published author with three successful cookbooks and one children’s book to her name.
-In 2004, Cora founded Chefs for Humanity, a non-profit organization dedicated to reducing hunger worldwide by supporting humanitarian relief and promoting nutrition education.
+Some of these shows include Food Network’s Melting Pot and America’s Best Cook; NBC’s Celebrity Cooking Showdown; Bravo’s Around the World in 80 Plates as well as multiple Disney webisodes.

 As a young adult, she left Mississippi for New York to study at the Culinary Institute of America.
 Cora then continued her culinary education in Europe, completing apprenticeships for two of France’s renowned three-star Michelin chefs.
 She currently resides in the Santa Barbara, California area with her family.